 There are a lot of unusual things to do and excursions around Ciudad Quesada, Alicante, and Villa Balea.
 The best kind of holiday is the stress-free getaway.
 The one where you allow yourself to get away from everyday life.
 However, travelling also comes with the urge to see something new.
 The real energy booster is when you can treat yourself with something that you would usually not do back home.

 Myself, I prefer short half-day trips.
-It gives me time to relax in the morning and combine the excursion with a great lunch on the go.
+It gives me time to relax in the morning, go down to the centre in Ciudad Quesada to start the day with a cafe con leche and a tostada.
+Then I am ready to start the day and to combine the excursion with a great lunch on the go.

 Ciudad Quesada is an excellent starting point for local and nearby micro excursions.
 Plan a trip each day, it is not hard work.